gajus/eslint-plugin-jsdoc/.README/rules/check-values.md

 4. `@author` - Checks that there is a value present, and if the option `allowedAuthors` is present, ensure that the author value is one of these array items.
-5. `@variation` - Checks that there iis a value present, and that it is an integer.
+5. `@variation` - If `numericOnlyVariation` is set, will checks that there is a value present, and that it is an integer (otherwise, jsdoc allows any value).

 #### Options